Why Jacksonville Has Become a Logistics Powerhouse

 2. A Deepwater Port and Global Trade Access

-3. Rail, Air, and Road Integration
+3. Rail, Air, and Road Integration for Multimodal Strength

-4. Skilled Workforce and Business Incentives
+4. Skilled Workforce and Strong Business Incentives

 5. Expanding Warehousing and 3PL Infrastructure